joshuawright11/papyrus/README.md

 ## Handling the Response

+The return type of your function represents the response of your endpoint.

+### Decoding from the Response

 Endpoint functions should return a type that conforms to `Decodable`.
 It will automatically be decoded from the HTTP response body using JSON by default.

 ```swift
 @GET("/user")
 func getUser() async throws -> User
 ```

+### Empty responses

 If you don't need to decode something from the response and just want to confirm it was successful, you may leave out the return type.